 How do you get such a flat cake on top without the round dome?

 So there you have it, some common carrot cake questions.
 Are you ready to talk cream cheese frosting?
-Yeah baby.
-Or as my son would say, “sweet baby”.
+I know you are!

-Cream cheese frosting.
-Let’s do it.
-This is by far the BEST cream cheese frosting.
+This is by far the best cream cheese frosting.
 You can taste all that cream cheese (vs the powdered sugar).

 - room temperature butter and cream cheese